artur094/NSD/Exercise 5/README.txt

 It is also possible to specify the file name as argument of the main:
     ./a.out <file_name>

-The programme has been tested with 2 different graphs and results are the same by the one provided on KONECT.
+The program has been tested with 2 different graphs and all the results obtained are the same as the one obtained from KONECT.

-The graphs that has been used are:
+The graphs used are:
 - Blogs with 1,224 nodes and 19,025 edges
 - Actor Collaborations with 382,219 nodes and 33,115,812 edges

 Drawback:
-1 - If file contains more copies of the same link (duplicates), they will be added to the list of edges, causing waste of memory
+1 - If file contains duplicated links, they will be added to the list of edges - wasting memory.
 2 - It requires to count the number of nodes, initialize a matrix, load all data and then write it again.
 The complexity is O(m + m + n^2) (read the file to get number nodes ( O(m) ) + fill matrix ( O(m) ) and then iterate for the whole matrix ( O(n^2) )

 LIST OF EDGES